shakacode/react_on_rails/README.md

 [![Build Status](https://travis-ci.org/shakacode/react_on_rails.svg?branch=master)](https://travis-ci.org/shakacode/react_on_rails)  [![Dependency Status](https://gemnasium.com/shakacode/react_on_rails.svg)](https://gemnasium.com/shakacode/react_on_rails) [![Gem Version](https://badge.fury.io/rb/react_on_rails.svg)](https://badge.fury.io/rb/react_on_rails) [![npm version](https://badge.fury.io/js/react-on-rails.svg)](https://badge.fury.io/js/react-on-rails) [![Code Climate](https://codeclimate.com/github/shakacode/react_on_rails/badges/gpa.svg)](https://codeclimate.com/github/shakacode/react_on_rails) [![Coverage Status](https://coveralls.io/repos/shakacode/react_on_rails/badge.svg?branch=master&service=github)](https://coveralls.io/github/shakacode/react_on_rails?branch=master)

 Aloha from Justin Gordon and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects.
 If you like **React on Rails**, please consider contacting me if we could potentially help you in any way.
 Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
 [Click here](http://www.shakacode.com/work/index.html) for more information.

-I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development, including both consumer and enterprise products.
-You can read more about my background [here](http://www.railsonmaui.com/about).
-Whether you have a new project or need help on an existing project, please email me directly at [justin@shakacode.com](mailto:justin@shakacode.com).
-And thanks in advance for any referrals!
+We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
+In addition to React.js and Rails, we're doing react-native iOS and Android apps!

+Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!

 Your support keeps this project going.
-In addition to React.js and Rails, we're doing react-native iOS and Android apps!

-Want to become a contributor?
-See ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).
+(Want to become a contributor?
+[Contact us](mailto:contact@shakacode.com) for an Slack team invite!
+Also, see ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).)

 # NEWS
 * 2016-07-28: If you're doing server rendering, be sure to use mini\_racer!
 See [issues/428](https://github.com/shakacode/react_on_rails/issues/428).
 It's supposedly much faster than `execjs`.